Crussader/12th-Project/README.md

 `pip install customtkinter`

-Note: Unpack the themes.zip into the same folder and it can be used
+Note: Unpack the themes.zip into the same folder and it can be used in `_Main/assets`